JakubFranek/Kapytal/docs/faq.md

 ## What's the backstory behind Kapytal?

 I started tracking my financial life in 2018 as I started investing.
 It seemed natural to extend the tracking from investments to day-to-day expenses as well (I think Quantified Self aka "self-knowledge through numbers" is quite cool), and I looked for a suitable tool for this purpose.
 I eventually settled on using MoneyWiz 3, which fulfilled most of my criteria.
 However, the program was retired in 2021 or so and it slowly started to break down.
 I was not able to find a suitable alternative and in October 2022 I eventually decided to make one myself.
-I have been using Kapytal to track my financial life since July 2023.
+My goal was to create a tool which could also handle tracking finances of multiple people, as well as their common finances.
+Me and my wife have been using Kapytal to track our financial life since July 2023.

 ## What's the meaning of the name?